BryanMorfe/shprep/README.md

 `$ ./configure`
 `$ make`

-If the above command gives you an error `undefined reference to 'crypt'` it's because your System requires you to link the `libcrypt` library.
+If the above `make` command gives you an error `undefined reference to 'crypt'` it's because your System requires you to link the `libcrypt` library.
 To do so run this version of the `make` command:
 `$ make LIBS=-lcrypt`

 This should get rid of the problem.